Emily Dickinson Lexicon

 ignore (-s), v. [see ignorant, adj.]

-Consciously avoid; to exclude; not to take notice of.
+- Disregard; not to take notice of.

 ill, adj.
 [ON illr, ill, bad, wicked, difficult, injurious.] (webplay: air, looks).

-- Uncomfortable; unnatural; awkward.
+- Uncomfortable; unnatural; awkward; strange; out of sorts.

 ill, adv. [see ill, adj.] (webplay: ease, human).

-- Badly; poorly
+- Badly; poorly.

 ill, n. [see ill, adj.] (webplay: human, nature, pain, well).